Johnny Bench: Broadcasting and media career

 Bench has acted several times, usually related to his baseball career.
 While still an active player, he made a cameo appearance as a Kings Island Inn poolside waiter in a Season 3 episode of The Partridge Family which first aired on January 26, 1973.
 Bench hosted the television series The Baseball Bunch from 1982 to 1985.
-In the show, Bench and other current and retired ballplayers would teach a cast of boys and girls from the Tucson, Arizona area about baseball.
+In the show, Bench and other current and retired ballplayers would teach a cast of boys and girls from the Tucson, Arizona, area the fundamentals of baseball.
 The San Diego Chicken provided comic relief, and Los Angeles Dodgers manager Tommy Lasorda appeared as "The Dugout Wizard."
 In 1985, Bench starred as Joe Boyd/Joe Hardy in a Cincinnati stage production of the musical Damn Yankees, which also included Marge Schott, Jerry Springer, and Marty Brennaman.
+In 2001, Bench appeared on the "Sports Superstars Edition" of Who Wants to Be a Millionaire.
 In 2003, Bench guest starred on an episode of Yes, Dear as himself, along with Ernie Banks and Frank Robinson.
 Bench was a Savannah Bananas coach in a 2022 game.

 Bench has also been a spokesperson in advertisements for several decades.
 In the 1980s, he was a spokesman for Krylon paint, featuring the catchphrases "I'm Johnny Bench, and this is Johnny Bench's bench" and "no runs, no drips, no errors" During his career, he also endorsed Fifth Third Bank and Gillette.
-Bench received a Stryker Corporation hip implant following his MLB career.
-He would then go on to become a spokesperson for the company.
+Bench received a Stryker Corporation hip implant following his MLB career, and later went on to become a spokesperson for the company.
 He has also been a spokesperson for pain relief company Blue-Emu.

 In an interview during a 2008 Boston Red Sox game with knuckleballer Tim Wakefield on the mound for the Red Sox, Bench related a story that Reds manager Sparky Anderson told him that he was thinking of trading for knuckleballer Phil Niekro.
 Bench replied that Anderson had better trade for Niekro's catcher, too.